PLC-lang/rusty/book/src/cfc/m2m.md

 }
 ```

-This is process is repeated for every element in the input file which has a corresponding model implementation.
+This process is repeated for every element in the input file which has a corresponding model implementation.
 For more information on implementation details, see the [model](https://github.com/PLC-lang/rusty/tree/master/compiler/plc_xml/src/model) folder.

 Since the CFC programming language utilizes blocks and their interconnections to establish the program's logic flow,
 with the sequencing of block execution and inter-block links represented through corresponding `localId`, `refLocalId` and `excutionOrderId`,